Where in the World (British game show)

-Where In The World was an early evening quiz programme shown on Channel 4 in the UK.
+Where in the World is an early evening quiz programme shown on Channel 4 in the UK.
 The quiz tested contestants' knowledge of geography and was produced by HTV West from about 1983 until 1985.
 The programme was hosted by Ray Alan.
-Alan previously hosted a version that was shown on BBC1 in the early 1970s, replacing original host Michael Parkinson.
+Alan previously hosted a version that was shown on BBC1 from 1972 to 1973, replacing original host Michael Parkinson, who presented the first season in 1971.